TrevorHinesley/abracadabra/README.md

 The gem that swaps out text with a fully-compliant Rails form in one click.

 Much of the concepts and html mark-up were taken from the awesome [x-editable](http://vitalets.github.io/x-editable/) plugin and the Rails version of this, [x-editable-rails](https://github.com/werein/x-editable-rails).
-However, this was written from the ground up and uses fully Rails-compliant forms without hacking into x-editable's core files, or overriding them.
+However, this was written from the ground up and uses fully Rails-compliant forms without hacking into x-editable's core files or overriding them.

 ## Installation